bchugg/stat-map/Chernoff method.md

 $$
 which leads us to studying and bounding the function $\psi_X^*(t)$.

+## Optimality
-The Chernoff method is very convenient—especially for sums of iid random variables—hence widely deployed, but it's not optimal.
+The Chernoff method is very convenient hence widely deployed, but it's not optimal.
 For one, the [[method of moments for concentration]] beats the Chernoff bound (when all moments exist).
 The optimization approach to concentration ([[concentration via convex optimization]]) will give the tightest results if the convex program can be solved.
 See also [[interpolating between Markov and Chernoff]], which is tighter than the Chernoff method but also less computationally convenient.